nextcloud/previewgenerator/README.md

 ## Commands

-### preview:delete_old

-This removes the previews from the old preview location that was used before Nextcloud 11.
-That has some issues.
-Note that the gallery shipped with Nextcloud 11 did not yet use this location.
-So you might want to run it again with Nextcloud 12.

 ### preview:generate-all [--path=PATH ...] [user_id ...]

 Loop over all files and try to generate previews for them.
 If one or multiple user ids are supplied